What are trains in the UK like?

 Intercity trains

+The exact interior and amenities vary per operator and route.
+Reservations are not mandatory but are reccommended, especially on busy routes and times.
+Eurail and Britrail passes are valid with or without an additional reservation.
 All tickets, reservations, Eurail and Britrail passes, and Rail Tour package holidays featuring all needed tickets and hotels are available via Happyrail.

 Regional Trains

 - Most trains feature air conditioning.
 Old trains with no wifi and power sockets are being replaced by more modern ones, but might still be running depending on the route.
+Pictured below: examples of a modern and an older type of regional train.

 - First class is usually available, with the exception of trains in Wales, Scotland, and some local services around England.